skybrud/sky-crop/readme.md

 ## Events:
 The SkyCrop component emits two events:
 * `load` - when a cropped image finishes loading
-* `loading` - when fetching of a new crop initiates **Note:** These events can be triggered multiple times per component - for instance if the viewport is resized and a new crop is needed.
+* `loadStart` - when fetching of a new crop initiates **Note:** These events can be triggered multiple times per component - for instance if the viewport is resized and a new crop is needed.

 Example: